Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 2026 05 274 MIN

-Product carbon footprint in industrial companies: how to calculate it and where to start
+Product carbon footprint in industrial companies: where to start

-You know you need to calculate the carbon footprint of your products .
-Maybe a client is asking for it, maybe you saw it in a tender, or maybe it has ...
+You know you have to calculate the carbon footprint of your products .
+Maybe a customer is asking you for it, maybe you saw it in a tender, or maybe i ...

 Discover everything you can achieve with Manglai